stanleykosi/AuraTune/README.md

 This Next.js application is designed to be easily deployable on platforms like [Vercel](https://vercel.com/), the creators of Next.js.
 Ensure all environment variables are configured in your deployment environment.

-## Contributing

-(Placeholder for contribution guidelines if this were an open-source project.)

-## License

-This project is currently unlicensed.